 CALL FOR PAPERS

-The conference aims to stimulate discussion and foster new connections between scholars and practitioners interested in the broader dynamics of conflict, dialogue, diplomacy, and peacebuilding.
+The conference seeks to generate discussion and help build relations between scholars and practitioners interested in the wider dynamics of political conflict, dialogue, diplomacy, and peacebuilding.
 As in previous years, practitioners and students will be offered a reduced registration fee.
-This year, virtual participants will also be offered a reduced registration fee.
-The CRS conference will feature a range of participants, papers, and invited keynote speeches from both practitioners and academics.
-The conference will continue its tradition of multi-disciplinary focus and is open to the full range of methodological approaches to the subject.
+The CRS conference will feature a range of participants, papers, and invited keynote speeches.
+The conference will continue its tradition of multidisciplinary focus and is open to the full range of methodological approaches to the subject.

-Please submit your proposals online by 31 March 2022.
+Please submit your proposals online by 15 January 2023.
 Panel proposals should include a title, abstract (less than 200 words), and a list of four papers.
-Individual paper proposals should also include a title and abstract.
+Individual paper proposals should likewise include a title and abstract.

-If you have any questions please email the conference organisers, Marina G. Petrova and Jennifer Hodge at firstname.lastname@example.org.
+If you have any questions please email the conference organisers, Jennifer Hodge and Finn Klebe, email@example.com.

-We look forward to welcoming you to the first ever CRS hybrid conference!
+We look forward to welcoming you to our anniversary conference!